soedinglab/PMGen/README.md

 # PMGen
-## Still under development, mino bugs and issues might happen
+## Still under development, minor bugs and issues might happen
 **PMGen** (Peptide-MHC Predictive, Modeling and Generative) is a powerful and flexible framework for Peptide-MHC (pMHC) complex modeling, binding prediction, and neoantigen design.
 It integrates cutting-edge tools such as **PANDORA** for template generation, **AlphaFold (via AFfine)** for